maj3r1819/Gender-Recognition/README.md

 This is a Desktop App I developed that identifies the gender of a person (Male or Female only) after clicking a picture.
 * For the gender recognition part I have trained a **Convolutional Neural Network (CNN)** that classifies an image either as a male or female.
 * The App is developed using the **QT** framework which is a library that is flexible with different programming languages.
+* To see the working video of this project please checkout this link https://www.youtube.com/watch?v=TF9NsEMBKNE&ab_channel=SagarPotnis

 ## Gender Recognition Part
 ###  Convolutional Neural Network